joaquinpelle/BosonStars/README.md

 </div>

-This repository contains the code for the production runs and plots in ["Thermal emission and line broadening from accretion disks around boson stars"](https://arxiv.org/) by J. L. Rosa, J. Pelle, and D. Perez.
+This repository contains the code for the production runs and plots in ["Relativistic thermal emission and line broadening from accretion disks around boson stars"](https://arxiv.org/) by J. L. Rosa, J. Pelle, and D. Perez.

 It uses the open-source Julia package [Skylight](https://github.com/joaquinpelle/Skylight.jl) for general-relativistic ray tracing and radiative transfer in arbitrary spacetimes.